PedroFigueroaS/research_track_assignment_2_Figueroa_S5439029/User_Guide.md

 GITHUB LINK OF THE PROJECT: https://github.com/PedroFigueroaS/research_track_assignment_2_Figueroa_S5439029
 ## Compiling the project

-In the ros main file compile in the terminal
+In the ros main file run in the terminal

 ```console
 catkin_make